NicoDupont/Resources/SAS/readme.md

 ![](https://support.sas.com/images/SAS_TPTK_logo.gif)
 ---

-For each resource, you have a .sas or a .md file.
+For each resource, you have a .sas or a .md file or a sas jupyter notebook.
 In the data folder, some datasets are available.

 Snippets [link](https://github.com/NicoDupont/Resources/blob/master/SAS/Snippets)